AndyMc3000/ci-ms2-party-chef/README.md

 Based on the outcomes from the Strategy Plane, The Scope Plane determines what features, functionality, and types of content should be included within the scope of the project.
 Listed below are the functional specifications and content requirements decided upon for the Party Chef website.

 #### Functional Specifications: ####
-* Build a responsive Website with 2 pages - Homepage and Contact page.
+* Build a responsive Website with 2 pages - a Homepage and a Contact page.
-* Navigation bar to highlight currently accessed page.
+* Include a Navigation bar to highlight currently accessed page.
 * Both pages should have a Jumbotron at the top of the page with relevant call-out messaging.
-The Homepage Jumbotron to include link to contact page in order to arrange a meeting for a no-obligation consultation.
+The Homepage Jumbotron to include link to contact page in order to allow a user to find Party Chef contact details, and to send a query via a contact form.
 * The Homepage should include a 'Features' section highlighting the Party Chef services.
-* The Homepage should show various menu's (canpapes, starters, main course, something sweet, drinks) each showing menu items listed within an accordian.
-Items on the menu can be added to a MyMenu cart (a Bootstrap modal).
+* The Homepage should show various menu's (canpapes, starters, main course, something sweet, and drinks menus) each showing menu items listed within an accordian.
 * Shopping cart functionality should be built in so that menu items can be added to a 'MyMenu' list of items.
-The MyMenu should then be accessed via links in the Nav bar.
+The MyMenu should then be accessed via a button in the homepage Nav bar.
 Once clicked, the MyMenu list of items appears on a modal.
-User can ammend quantites of the items they have selected in the MyMenu to get a price for their food/drink selection.
+Users can ammend quantites of the items they have selected in the MyMenu to get a total price for their food/drink selection.
 * The MyMenu should also have the facility to request a quote for an event.
 The request should include the food/drink items in a MyMenu list plus additional information about the event (date/time, location, etc.).
 The request will be sent to Party Chef by email.
 A copy of the request should also be sent to the user email address.
-* The Homepage should include a photo Gallery using a carousel on the Homepage to show menu items.
-A similar gallery on the contact page showing photos from past events should also be included.
+* The Homepage should include a Photo Gallery using a carousel to show dishes and menu items in party settings.
 * The contact page must include all contact information for the Party Chef headquarters.
 * The contact page should include an interactive map showing all the kitchen locations across Ireland.
 By implementing features of the Google Maps API, a user should be able to select an individual kitchen marker to get a pop-up of contact information for that particular kitchen.
 * The contact page should also include a section highlighting social media channels.
-* The contact page should also include a contact form so a user can ask a specific question of the party Chef team.
+* The contact page should also include a contact form so a user can ask a specific question of the Party Chef team.

 #### Content Requirements: ####
-* Both Jumbotrons should show images conveying people haveing fun at a great party.
+* Both Jumbotrons should show images conveying people having fun at a party.
 Appropriate messaging should also be used to convey the key values of Party Chef.
 * The features section on the Homepage should briefly, but completely, convey what the main services are and the the benefits of using them.
-* Menu items should include a photo, a description, and the price per single serving of each item on the menu's.
+* Menu items should include a photo, a description, and the price per single serving of each item on the menus.
 * Both photo galleries should show quality photos of impressive food layouts (Homepage Gallery) and recent events (Contact page gallery).
 * Homepage should show the most glowing but brief Testimonial quotes along with the customer details.